The first choice for

 Our Team includes nationally recognised fundraising experts.
 All have a proven track record and most have been with us for many years.
 Each has one or more specialisms.
 None are generalists.
 When new people join us, we take up references and check their qualifications.
 We also seek feedback on their work from our clients.
 As a result, you get an experienced, quality assured consultant every time

 Please see the short biographies below to see what our Team can offer.

 In 1999, he founded the Institute of Fundraising's Trusts and Statutory Special Interest Group and was the founding Chair of the IoF's West Midlands regional group.
-Simon has written numerous articles on fundraising in the charity media and currently writes a blog on UK Fundraising.
+Simon has written numerous articles on fundraising in the charity media.
 He has published two e-books on legacy marketing and grant fundraising, published by SPMFundessentials.
-In his spare time, he is a member of Rising Brook Baptist Church and a charity trustee.
+In his spare time, he is a member of Rising Brook Community Church and a charity trustee.
 He is a keen gardener and walker.

 Lake is a digital fundraising entrepreneur and a recognised expert on

 fundraising through new media.
 A fundraiser since 1988 (Oxfam, Afghanaid

 and Amnesty International UK), he founded UK Fundraising, the world's

 first web resource for professional fundraisers, in 1994.
 Having